 Celebrating this 250th anniversary of the birth of Beethoven, Wiener Urtext have recently released a fully updated and revised urtext edition of his 32 Piano Sonatas.
 How does this edition compare to the stunning Jonathan Del Mar edition which I reviewed recently?
 Well, there are some surprises in store…

-Breitkopf’s Brahms and Busch
+Breitkopf’s Brahms Edition

 Celebrating their 300th Anniversary in 2019, august publishing house Breitkopf & Härtel reissued a number of the legendary editions of their heritage, alongside their typically exciting new publications.
 Here’s a look at their newly reissued Complete Piano Works of Johannes Brahms, drawn from the Urtext of the Brahms Complete Edition.
 Also, a brilliant new edition of Adolf Busch’s little-known Sonata in C minor Op.25…